obomheire/SBCSasignment-API/README.md

-#### Postman documenation for the api: https://documenter.getpostman.com/view/23412698/2s847HNCV6
+#### Postman documenation page for the API: https://documenter.getpostman.com/view/23412698/2s847HNCV6

+#### NB: To open the API in postman, click the "Run in Postman" button at the top right corner of the documentation page

 #### 1. Clone the repo: https://github.com/obomheire/SBCSasignment-API.git